andrewwhitehead/split-accum/README.md

 - An efficient bilinear accumulator in line with [KB21], which is only updated upon revocations.
-- A new batch update protocol, which is a bit smaller and more efficient than [VB20].
+- A new batch update protocol, which is a bit smaller and more efficient than [VB20] (for deletions only).
-- Signatures over individual accumulator states, tied to specific epoch identifiers (based on the signature construction from [BW07], under the Hidden Strong Diffie-Helman assumption).
+- Signatures over individual accumulator states, tied to specific epoch identifiers.
+  This is based on the signature construction from [BW07], under the Hidden Strong Diffie-Helman assumption.
 - A efficient zero-knowledge proof of membership that does not reveal the member value or the partitioned accumulator value.
 - Update logs, used by holders to update their non-revocation proofs (not yet implemented).